Posted in

 Woodland Park Church Network: Partners with local shelters to support rural homeless families in need of temporary hotel accommodations.

-These organizations often collaborate with local outreach teams and city agencies to distribute vouchers during cold weather or crises.
+Sometimes these organizations collaborate with local outreach programs and city agencies to distribute vouchers during cold weather or crises.

 Who Might Be Eligible & What to Expect

-Eligibility and the process vary, but common features include:
+Eligibility and the process vary for these vouchers, but common criteria include:

-- The voucher may cover a limited number of nights (sometimes a few, sometimes more), and often the stay must be arranged through or referred by a local agency.
+• The voucher covers a limited number of nights (sometimes a few, sometimes more), and the stay must be arranged through or referred by a local agency.

 How to Apply for Hotel Vouchers in Colorado Springs